 Improved soil management strategies, such as crop stubble retention, or leaf area management (for pasture) on the soil surface and reduced grazing pressure, have the potential to increase the store of soil carbon, thereby acting as sinks for atmospheric carbon.

-Understanding soil facts for better pasture management
+Understanding facts about soil for better pasture management

 The soil sustains most living organisms, being the ultimate source of their mineral nutrients.
 Soil management is an integral part of land management, and may focus on differences in soil types and soil characteristics to define specific interventions that are aimed to enhance the soil quality for your pastures.